Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 June 1991

-• Striders have now adopted Queens Tower as the administrative centre of the club after a motion was passed at the Special General meeting on the 21st of May.
+• Striders have now adopted Queens Tower as the administrative centre of the club after a motion was passed at the Special General meeting on 21 May

 July 1991